 Honor Roll with Distinction - 2009, 2010, 2011-12, 2013, 2014

-Service-learning is curricular.
-It is part of an academic course you are taking.
+Service-learning is tied to an academic course you are taking.
 Your professor may ask you to volunteer at a certain type of organization, or your class may do a service project with a school or agency, or you may work with a community partner on some research or a special project.
 All of those would be examples of service-learning because they are integrated in to your coursework.
 In order for a course to be a service-learning course it must include a service requirement that meets a community need, relates to the syllabus and some type of reflection that allows the student to show the connection between class and community has been made.

 MU's Federal Work-Study Volunteer Program is a way for eligible students to earn money working in a volunteer position with a nonprofit community organization.